dogatana/honkit-plugin-styles-sass/README.md

 ## Changes from gitbook-plugin-styles-sass

 - update version of dependencies
-- outputStyle of node-sass is "expaned" by default
+- outputStyle of node-sass is `expaned` by default
 - outputStyle can be specified in book.json

 ```js